erwa/notes/machineLearning.md

 ### Features vs. labels

 Features are inputs.
 Labels are outputs.
+Training data may be *tagged* with labels.

 https://stackoverflow.com/questions/40898019/what-is-the-difference-between-a-feature-and-a-label